DeepEnc/aws_serverless_api/README.md

 # SERVERLESS AWS API

-A serverless CRUD API built using AWS Lambda, DynamoDB, API Gateway, and deployed with AWS CDK (Cloud Development Kit).
-This API allows you to perform CRUD operations (Create, Read, Update, Delete) on tasks.
+A serverless CRUD API built using AWS Lambda, DynamoDB, and API Gateway, and deployed with AWS CDK (Cloud Development Kit).
+This API lets you perform CRUD operations (Create, Read, Update, Delete) on tasks.

 ## Requirements